DAEDALUS-prog/internship/README.md

 Each fairy tale is processed / auditioned and approved if it is completely safe for children.
 Fairy tales have age limits of +1/+3/+5/+10/+12 years.

+### What is used?
+The application uses these technologies:
+- Database
+> PostgreSQL
+- JDBC
+- JSP
+- backend
+> SpringBoot

+> Hibernate
+- frontend
+> Angular

+> React